o3bvv/django-xlivesettings/README.md

 Installation
 ------------

-To install, either as [PyPi package](https://pypi.python.org/pypi/django-xlivesettings):
+You can install either as [PyPi package](https://pypi.python.org/pypi/django-xlivesettings):

     pip install django-xlivesettings

-or from ypur local sources:
+or from your local sources:

     python setup.py install